 That was the epiphany moment.
 It hit me like a stone to the heart when I realized no matter how hard I might have tried to escape, no matter what hurdles it presented me with, music was still my passion.
 Since then I’ve taken all I’ve learned -and all I’ve earned- and I put it all back in to making music.
-It’s still a challenging business, but I’ve come a very long way since those early struggles.
+It remains a challenging business, but I’ve come a very long way since those early struggles.

 The process of making music is in itself a reward and a journey of self discovery.
 But its the sharing of it, and the realization that you are connecting with other humans (in a way that can only be described musically) that is the biggest reward.

 I’ve always been attracted to and make music that is not so easily categorized.
 I’m so thankful and humbled that, over the long-haul, I’ve managed to connect with enough adventurous people that I’ve been able to keep on doing what I love most.
 If you’re reading this there’s a good chance you’re one of them, so… thank you!